 Easily grown in average, medium moisture, well-drained soils in full sun.
-Best flowering is in full sun.
-Diminished flowering, often accompanied with a more arching-spreading habit, occurs in part shade.
+Foliage of this cultivar reportedly produces best color in sun-filtered part shade locations.
 Prune out dead wood as needed.
 Shrub stems tend to become dense and overgrown after several years, in which case thinning stems or cutting back all stems to the ground may be advisable.
 Hard prunings to the ground may be performed in late winter or immediately after flowering.
-Plants bloom on old wood, so hard pruning in late winter will result in loss of bloom for the season, but plant stems will grow taller during the season.
-Plants grown from seed show variable flower color.
+Plants bloom on old wood, so hard pruning in late winter will result in loss of bloom for the season, but plants stems will grow taller during the season.

 No significant insect or disease problems.